CompuTec/computec-docs/docs/processforce/developer-guide/processforce-objects.md

 # ProcessForce Objects (User-Defined Objects)

-Here, you will find SQL queries that retrieve information on all objects (tables and fields) within the ProcessForce solution.
+ProcessForce uses user-defined objects (UDOs) to manage various business processes, including master data and transactional documents.
+Understanding the underlying tables and fields within these objects is essential for reporting, customization, and data validation.
+Below are SQL queries that retrieve detailed information about ProcessForce objects, including header fields and matrix row fields.

 ---

-To display all header fields of Master Data / Document in ProcessForce, use the following SQL query:
+To list all header fields from master data or documents within ProcessForce, use the following SQL query:

+sql
+Copy
+Edit

 ```sql
 -- Object title (header) fields